top of page

 She was made a Deputy Lieutenant of Buckinghamshire in 1995 and had the honour of serving as High Sheriff for the year 2010-11.
 These two positions as well as her recent Chairmanship of Heart of Bucks, the Community Foundation for Buckinghamshire, have given her a deeper insight into the challenges facing the county and joys of living in such a beautiful area.
 Equally, as Milton Keynes has grown she has enjoyed discovering the vibrant and exciting city in the north of the county.

-In her role Lady Howe enjoys supporting the Monarch in celebrating Buckinghamshire, its businesses and charitable organisations, its history and culture and to meeting the people who make this such a special place to live.
+In her role Lady Howe enjoys celebrating Buckinghamshire, its businesses and charitable organisations, its history and culture and to meeting the people who make this such a special place to live.

 Protocol and Addressing the Lord-Lieutenant